nao1215/sqly/README.md

 ```

 ### Batch mode: pipe commands via stdin
-When standard input is not a terminal (piped or redirected), sqly reads SQL queries and shell commands from stdin, one per line, instead of starting the interactive shell.
-A failed command makes sqly exit non-zero, so batch runs are scriptable.
+When standard input is not a terminal (piped or redirected), sqly reads SQL statements and shell commands from stdin instead of starting the interactive shell.
+SQL statements end at a top-level `;` and may span multiple lines (separate multiple statements with `;`); helper commands such as `.tables` are single-line.
+A single trailing statement without `;` still runs.
+A failed statement makes sqly exit non-zero, so batch runs are scriptable.

 ```shell
 $ echo "SELECT * FROM user LIMIT 1" | sqly testdata/user.csv